rapid7/pdf-renderer/README.md

 You can provide custom headers that will be used by headless chrome when making all network requests.

 #### Request Correlation
-If your request timed out, this will allow you to make a request again with the same correlation id and possibly get a stored version of the pdf instead of having to generate it again.
+If your request timed out, this will allow you to make a request again with the same correlation id and possibly get a stored version of the zip containing the pdf instead of having to generate it again.
 The stored version is encrypted at rest and will be eligible for deletion by the service after some time.

 ## Configuration